-A. End-to-end Message Transfer Latency
+5.1 End-to-end Message Transfer Latency

 The performance of Pronto is first evaluated in terms of its message transfer latency per hop, i.e. the latency incurred in transferring a message between two adjacent nodes.
 For this, two tasks are pinned onto neighbouring PEs in the NagaM array.
-The first task generates a burst of 64 data words and transfers these using an MP_send call to the second task which then receives the burst using MP receive.
+The first task generates a burst of 64 data words and transfers these using an MP_send call to the second task which then receives the burst using $MP_receive$.
 In order to accurately estimate the transfer latency, these measurements are performed without any extraneous interconnect traffic (zero network load).
-The obtained latencies are listed in Table II.
-The same table also includes the transfer latency for similar sized bursts from literature - Francesco's Shared Queue and Scratch Queue DMA [9], and the MPI derivative for multiprocessors with on-chip interconnects - ocMPI [5].
-Pronto is observed to have a transfer latency 30% lower than the closest distributed memory based proposal, Scratch Queue DMA [9].
-The higher overheads of MPI-based systems are also evident from the table.
+The obtained latencies are listed in Table 3.
+The same table also includes the transfer latency for similar sized bursts from literature - Francesco's Shared Queue and Scratch Queue DMA [2], and the MPI derivative for multiprocessors with on-chip interconnects - ocMPI [5].
+Pronto is observed to have a transfer latency 30% lower than the closest distributed memory based proposal, Scratch Queue DMA [2].
+Note that the use of a larger burst size of 256 words works in favour of ocMPI since the overheads of transfer setup are better amortized by large bursts.
+Despite this, the overall per word transfer latency of ocMPI is observed to be significantly larger than that of Pronto, indicating the higher transfer overheads of MPI-based systems.